beavertronics/.github/profile/README.md

 - **[Swerve](https://github.com/beavertronics/Swerve)** - This is our template repository for each years robot code, written in Kotlin.
 It is kept up to date with the latest years version of libraries and features.
 - **[Beaverlib](https://github.com/beavertronics/beaverlib)** - This is our Kotlin library with a variety of helpful tools and features.
 It has branches for year-specific features (both main season and off-season events, such as Bunnybots), as well as the main branch for year-agnostic features.
 - **[Website repository](https://github.com/beavertronics/beavertronics.github.io)** - This is the repository that is a source for our website, which can be viewed at [https://team5970.org](https://team5970.org).
 Our website is built and hosted by Cloudflare.
+- **[Subteam quiz](https://github.com/beavertronics/subteam-quiz)** - This is a quiz designed to identify what sub-team is best for a person.